davelevine/portfolio/data/projects/start-page.md

 ## Description

 Terminal-inspired, clean and customizable browser start page for geeks.
+Built with [Next.js] and [Tailwind CSS].
 Has built-in editor for customizing.

 ## Key Takeaways